 Top of the page

 Liver resection is surgery to remove a piece of the liver.
 Up to one-half of your liver can be removed if the rest of it is healthy.
 The doctor made a cut, called an incision, in your belly to take out part of the liver.
-If the doctor removed the right side of your liver, he or she also removed your gallbladder.
+If the doctor removed the right side of your liver, your gallbladder was also removed.

 This care sheet gives you a general idea about how long it will take for you to recover.
 But each person recovers at a different pace.
 Follow the steps below to get better as quickly as possible.